 - There are key themes that echo across the books.
 Themes such as courage vs fear, creation vs destruction, the need to restore justice and order when malevolent individuals gain power.

 - The world builds from the start.
 First, in The Magician’s Nephew, it is a new world.
 Then it becomes a winter vault under Jadis’ rule and then we see (in The Horse and his Boy) its multiple peoples and cultures.
 It develops its own horrors (a slave trade, kidnap marriages) and wonders (talking horses and other magic).
-Brainstorm details of culture and history and invent worlds and countries for your story in Now Novel’s World Builder [coming soon].
+Brainstorm details of culture and history and invent worlds and countries for your story in Now Novel’s World Builder.

 Plan how individual books’ plot lines will ripple out through your series.
+Now Novel’s scene builder is a creative, corkboard-like tool for starting this process.

 Think how each book can add extra detail, conflicts and resolutions to prior events.